How to control this in JavaScript without losing your mind.

 Call to Action

-Which one tripped you up the most when you first learned JS — apply
+Which one tripped you up the most when you first learned JS — apply’s array arguments, or arrow functions ignoring bind?

 💬 Drop your story in the comments.